Distribution Planning Software

 - Warehousing constraints:

-- loading/picking capacity, docking constraints, floor space, holding vessel capacity
+- loading/picking capacity, docking constraints, floor space, holding vessel limits

 - Resource constraints:

-- trailers, tankers, tractors, drivers, shunters, cranes, loading/unloading bays, etc.
+- trailers, tankers, tractors, drivers, shunters, cranes, loading & unloading bays

 Warehouse Load Planning

-Taking this information into account, and following other rules and constraints as required, the logistics scheduling system produces an integrated distribution and load plan which covers:
+Taking this information into account, and following other rules and constraints as required, DISC produces an integrated distribution schedule and load plan which covers:

 - Loading, laneing and bay allocation for each warehouse or delivery point

-- Warehouse employee schedules and assembly/picking and truck loading sheets
+- Warehouse employee schedules and assembly/picking and loading sheets

-- Vehicle schedule for trailers and tractors (with load contents)
+- Vehicle schedule for trailers and tractors (with load contents & plan)

-- Driver schedule and employee shift start times.
+- Driver schedule, employee shift start & end times and overtime usage

-The DISC logistics system includes powerful driver planning tools for real-time scheduling of drivers and strategic optimization of rosters and shift patterns.
-All transport schedules take account of constraints such as working hours directives, contractual rules, preferred start times, driver skills/training, etc.
+DISC includes powerful driver planning tools for real-time scheduling of drivers and strategic optimization of rosters and shift patterns.
+All transport schedules take account of constraints such as working hours directives, contractual rules, preferred start times, driver skills/training, annualised hours, etc.

-Complex operations such as changeovers, night-aways, tramping, driver swaps, etc. are modelled.
-Integration of our vehicle scheduling software with our roster creation tools enables forward planning of driver rotas based on anticipated demand and required working patterns.
+Complexities such as changeovers, night-aways, tramping, driver swaps, etc. are modelled.
+Integration of DISC with our roster creation tools enables forward planning of driver rotas based on anticipated demand and required working patterns.
 The transport scheduling software plans vehicle utilisation and includes configurable rules to optimize the use of own resources or 3PL (third party logistics) drivers and trucks.

-Our distribution systems include sophisticated load planning software which can automatically optimize the load building process.
-The load planner automatically determines each pallet load and vehicle allocation, taking into account factors such as product compatibility, temperature control, stacking/packing constraints, weight balancing, load scheduling rules, dispatch unit sizes, preferred loading sequence, drop-trailer operations, etc.
+DISC's sophisticated load planning algorithms can automatically optimize the load building process.
+The system automatically determines each pallet load and vehicle allocation, taking into account factors such as product compatibility, temperature control, stacking/packing constraints, weight balancing, load scheduling rules, dispatch unit sizes, preferred loading sequence, drop-trailer operations, etc.

-We can also integrate our load scheduler program with customised or bespoke load building modules if required.
-This ensures that load optimization is part of the overall planning and delivery process so that resulting transport and warehouse schedules are feasible in terms of vehicle loading constraints.
-The load plans include manifests and job sheets, and the load optimizer can export schedules to warehouse or transportation management solutions as required.
+Load building rules can be configured, ensuring that load optimization is part of the overall planning and delivery process so that resulting transport and warehouse schedules are feasible in terms of vehicle loading constraints.
+Resulting load plans include manifests and job sheets, and the load optimizer integrates with WMS and TMS systems for real-time management of the operation.

 - What if my fleet size was reduced by 10%?